Bentley: Alright, itís the crime of the century and "The Ball's" in motion!

 Octavio: I've got a shadow, huh?
 You stink!
 Back in my day, thieves knew how not to get caught!

-You and What Army?: Murray says this to Muggshot when the latter sends the Black Barron's guards to invade the Cooper Gang's base in Holland.
+You and What Army?: Murray says this to Muggshot when the latter sends the Black Barron's guards to invade the Cooper Gang's base in "Flight of Fancy".
 They all get taken down through the teamwork of Bentley, Murray and Penelope.

 You Owe Me: This is how Dimitri eventually joins the gang.
 First, he helps you reunite with Murray in exchange for busting him out of jail.
 Next, he gives you information in return for owing him a favor, which he calls in a few months later.
 After you fulfill this favor, however, he sticks around to help rescue Penelope and pull off the Cooper Vault job.